 Claire L. Asam

-Appointed a Trustee of the Lili‘uokalani Trust on August 6, 2007, Dr. Claire Kalaupapahiwa Chun Mui Lock Asam brings an enduring, lifelong, professional and personal commitment to “Na Pua o Hawai‘i Nei”, the children of Hawai‘i.
+Claire Kalaupapahiwa Chun Mui Lock Asam brings a lifelong professional and personal commitment to na pua o Hawai‘i nei, the children of Hawai‘i, and our communities.

-As a civic and community leader, Dr. Asam currently serves on the Board of Governors for the Hawai‘i Community Foundation, Board of Directors for the Ho‘okako‘o Corporation, Advisory Board for Asian-Pacific Islander Youth Violence Prevention, Advisory Council for the University of Hawai‘i Center for Hawaiian Studies, and Advisory Board for ‘Imi Hale.
-She is a member of the Kamehameha Alumni Association and the Prince Kuhio Hawaiian Civic Club.
+As a civic and community leader, Dr. Asam currently serves on the Board of the Harold K.L.
+Castle Foundation, and on the Dean’s Advisory Council of the Myron B. Thompson School of Social Work.
+She previously served on the boards of the Hawai‘i Community Foundation, Ho‘okako‘o Corporation, the Hawaii Medical Service Association; and the Advisory Boards of the Asian-Pacific Islander Youth Violence Prevention, the University of Hawai‘i Center for Hawaiian Studies, and ‘Imi Hale.

 Living an active lifestyle, Dr. Asam enjoys exercise, as well as culinary and travel adventures with her husband, Dr. J. Kuhio Asam.
-They reside in Honolulu and have two adult sons, Trever and Robin
+They reside in Honolulu and have two adult sons, Trever and Robin, and four grandsons.